MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-ediscovery/New-ComplianceCase.md

 ```

 ### -CaseType
-The CaseType parameter specifies the type of case that you want to create.
+The CaseType parameter specifies the type of compliance case that you want to create.
 Valid values are:

 - AdvancedEdiscovery: Advanced eDiscovery cases are used to manage legal or other types of investigations.
 In the Security & Compliance Center, Advanced eDiscovery cases are displayed under eDiscovery > Advanced eDiscovery.